 The Pacific islands are susceptible to poverty due to their remoteness, geographic spread, frequency of natural disasters, high level of exposure to overseas markets, small internal markets and limited natural resources.
 However, of these Oceanic nations, the island of Palau seems to be struggling the least.
 Here are six facts about poverty in Palau.

-- Palau has one of the highest standards of living of Pacific countries, with a GDP of $287.4 million, an adult literacy rate of 99.5 percent and life expectancy of 69.
+- Palau has one of the highest standards of living in Pacific countries, with a GDP of $287.4 million, an adult literacy rate of 99.5% and a life expectancy of 69.
 However, the Micronesian nation still relies heavily on United States foreign aid through the Compact of Free Association.
 The compact includes a wide range of federal programs set to continue until 2030.

 - Of the population of nearly 21,000, an estimated 4,939 individuals are affected by poverty in Palau, and 1,555 are children.
 Most of those affected are among the rural population, who rely on small-scale agriculture and fishing for their livelihoods.

-- In 2014, the amount of Palau’s population considered obese was 47 percent.
-A 2006 school health survey found 35 percent of children were either overweight or at risk.
-The prevalence of obesity and malnutrition can be attributed to the introduction of the western diet which provides consumers more calories for less money and nutritional value.
+- In 2014, the amount of Palau’s population considered obese was 47%.
+A 2006 school health survey found 35% of children were either overweight or at risk.
+The prevalence of obesity and malnutrition can be attributed to the introduction of the western diet, which provides consumers more calories for less money and nutritional value.

 - For nearly two decades, Palau has sought legal reform regarding domestic violence.
 While there are statutes prohibiting and punishing violent behavior, no statute specifically addresses domestic violence.
 However, the Palau Family Protection Act aims to offer protection and deter further acts of family maltreatment, including violence, abuse and neglect.
 The Act also seeks to expand police officers’ ability to assist victims and enforce the law effectively.